 Our vision is to develop a representative membership that means something to local people so they can be actively engaged in shaping services and how we work.
-Our work with members should enable people to better understand what we do, understand what matters to them and build confidence in our work.
 Over the next two years, we want to improve how we engage and involve members, and ensure that we reflect the diversity of our amazing communities.

-What is an NHS Foundation Trust?
+3.1 What is an NHS Foundation Trust?